AhmetKorkmazMe/odak-projesi/README.md

 # Odak Project: An AI-Powered Visual Attention Analysis Platform

 The Odak Project is a web application that models and analyzes human visual attention on an image or video using scientific methods.
-It enables designers, marketing experts, and researchers to understand, based on data, which parts of their visual materials are more engaging.
+It enables designers, marketing experts, and researchers to understand, based on data, which parts of their visual materials are more engaging.Note: Gemini 2.5 Pro was also used while preparing the project codes.

 ## 1. Analysis Modules & Interpretation of Results